YouTube

 On our last full day in Abidjan we took a trip to Grand Bassam, the resort capital of the Ivory Coast just 40km south of Abidjan.
 We visited the local tribal king’s palace, a privileged experience, and saw his slippers.

-Life in Bassam is chill, there aren’t a ton of hotels and the community is greatly mixed between locals and tourists who live side by side.
-This was also the site of the terroist attack in 2016 where 4 gunmen armed with Kalashnikovs stormed the beach and surrounding hotels killing 30 people.
+Life in Bassam is chill.
+There aren’t a ton of hotels, and the community is greatly mixed between locals and tourists who live side by side.
+This was also the site of the terrorist attack in 2016, where 4 gunmen armed with Kalashnikovs stormed the beach and surrounding hotels, killing 30 people.
 The town has yet to recover fully.

 AFRICAN CUP OF NATIONS

-The reason I decided to delay my trip an extra year was for this, Ivory Coast just happened to be hosting the African Cup of Nations and I wanted to see how serious the people of this continent took their football.
+The reason I decided to delay my trip an extra year was for this.
+Ivory Coast just happened to be hosting the African Cup of Nations, and I wanted to see how seriously the people of this continent took their football.

 DULL

-This was no match for the game I watched in Iraq a few months before but was good to see people express themselves by dancing on the terraces lol.
+This was no match for the game I watched in Iraq a few months before, but it was good to see people express themselves by dancing on the terraces lol.
 Nigeria deservedly won the match 2-0.
-I’m not sure whether my guide is super chill or just never gets excited, hes originally from Nigeria and I think smiled only when I brought him a water lol.
+I’m not sure whether my guide is super chill or just never gets excited.
+He’s originally from Nigeria, and I think he smiled only when I brought him a water lol.

 Aerial view of houses near the beach.
 African cup of nations, Abidjan